ShukurollohAbdulboqiyev/ShukurollohAbdulboqiyev/README.md

 ![Matrix](https://raw.githubusercontent.com/ShukurollohAbdulboqiyev/ShukurollohAbdulboqiyev/main/assets/matrix.gif)

-**"First they ignore you, then they laugh at you, then they fight you, then you win." - Mahatma Gandhi**
+**"First they ignore you, then they laugh at you, then they fight you, then you win."**

 </div>